GoogleChrome/CertificateTransparency/ct_policy.md

 1. At least two SCTs from a CT Log that was `Qualified`, `Usable`, or `ReadOnly` at the time of check; and
 2. Among the SCTs satisfying requirement 1, at least two SCTs must be issued from distinct CT Log Operators as recognized by Chrome.

-For both embedd SCTs and those delivered via OCSP or TLS, Log Operator uniqueness is defined as having separate entries within the `operators` section of [log_list.json](https://www.gstatic.com/ct/log_list/v3/log_list.json).
+For both embedded SCTs and those delivered via OCSP or TLS, Log Operator uniqueness is defined as having separate entries within the `operators` section of [log_list.json](https://www.gstatic.com/ct/log_list/v3/log_list.json).
+In the rare situation that a CT Log changes operators during its lifetime, CT logs in the [v3 log list schema](https://www.gstatic.com/ct/log_list/v3/log_list_schema.json) optionally contain an list of `previous_operators`, accompanied by the final timestamp that this log was operated by the previous operator.
+To prevent log operator changes from breaking existing certificates, each SCT’s log operator is determined to be the operator at the time of SCT issuance, by comparing the SCT timestamp against the `previous_operators` timestamps, if present.

-### For certificates issued before 15 April 2022:
+#### For certificates issued before 15 April 2022:
 **Embedded SCTs:**
 1. At least one Embedded SCT from a CT Log that was `Qualified`, `Usable` or `ReadOnly` at the time of check; and
 2. At least one Embedded SCT from a Google CT Log that was `Qualified`, `Usable`, `ReadOnly`, or `Retired` at the time of check; and